EDS life, gluten free recipes and travelling with a chronic illness

-Hi, I’m Chloe, I’m 28 and my life’s not exactly how I thought I would be at this age.
-I have a connective tissue disorder, Ehlers Danlos syndrome (EDS).
+Hi, I’m Chloe, I’m 30 and my life’s not exactly how I thought I would be at this age.
+I have a connective tissue disorder, Ehlers Danlos syndrome (EDS), as well as a mental illness, Bipolar Disorder.
 My joints dislocate a lot, I have chronic pain, fatigue and my digestive system is a mess.

 This is just a page for me to rant about my health problems both physical and mental, trying my best to make light and laugh at the tragic situations they get me into.